DavidWashington833/get-started-website/README.md

 # get-started-website

-Setup to get started landing pages with Webpack, SCSS and babel.
+Setup to get started landing pages with Webpack, SCSS and Babel.

 ## Getting Started